MrYsLab/telemetrix/docs/dht.md

 The dht_callbacks dictionary uses the pin number for the DHT device as a key to retrieve its associated callback function.

-The dht_count variable keep track of the currently active DHT devices.
+The dht_count variable keeps track of the currently active DHT devices.

 <p><b>4.
 Add a command method to telemetrix.py to command the server to add a new DHT device.</b></p>